Get in touch!

 We are the national body for PSHE education.
 PHSE Association has lesson plans, slides, accompanying resources and teacher guidance covering:

-• Physical Health (includes food choices, physical activity, balanced lifestyles, drugs & alcohol education, first aid, sleep and dental health).
+• Physical Health (includes food choices, physical activity, balanced lifestyles, drugs and alcohol education, first aid, sleep and dental health).

 • Mental Health